-The methodology used in this report is in accordance with the principles and definitions set out in the Australia ICOMOS Burra Charter, the guidelines of the NSW Heritage Manual and in accordance with the latest version of The NSW Heritage Branch Statements of Heritage Impact guidelines.
+The methodology used in this report is in accordance with the principles and definitions set out in the Australia ICOMOS Burra Charter 2013 and its Practice Notes, the guidelines of the NSW Heritage Manual and in accordance with the latest version of The NSW Heritage Branch Statements of Heritage Impact guidelines.

-This HIS draws on an updated CMP for the site prepared by Paul Davies Pty Ltd in October 2013.
+This HIS draws on an updated CMP for the site prepared by Paul Davies Pty Ltd in May 2013.